aws-samples/aws-serverless-workshops/MultiRegion/README_InstallDevDependencies.md

 ## About

-This README provides breif instructions on setting up a dev environment that you can use to clone the project, edit project files, build the UI and deploy the application.
+This README provides brief instructions on setting up a dev environment that you can use to clone the project, edit project files, build the UI and deploy the application.
 You can also deploy any of the CloudFormation templates from any module using the EC2 instance as well.